FI0330 – Unrelated Business Taxable Income (UBTI)

 - Sales of commercial advertising in University publications.

-- UBTI passed through from partnership investments within the University’s CIP.
+- UBTI passed through from partnership investments within the University’s Consolidated Investment Pool (CIP).

 - Sales or rentals to the general public, including, but not limited to, rooms in dormitories and residence halls, and access to recreation facilities.
-Providing services, except for landlord general services – heat and light, trash pick-up, indoor cleaning, security services, etc. – makes rentals to the general public subject to tax.
+Providing services, except for landlord general services (heat and light, trash pick-up, indoor cleaning, security services, etc.), makes rental to the general public subject to tax.

-- Sales of non-excluded items at the University bookstore
+- Sales of non-excluded items at University bookstores.
+Online sales do not qualify for the convenience exception.

 - Parking revenues generated from general public attendance at non-University sponsored events.